Wellness

 Anti-histamines, like I was saying.
 You could do Benadryl or Zyrtec.
 That'll sometimes help.
 But yeah, a lot of the times you need more hard-hitting medications.
 Sometimes we'll use steroids, if they have really bad skin irritation.
 That'll kind of bring down the redness and inflammation while you're treating the infection.
 So that's an option.
 And then there's newer stuff like Cytopoint, which is an injectable medication that helps itching.
 It lasts about one to two months.
 So that's really easy for a lot of people.
 And then Apoquel is a big one too that's an oral anti-itch medication that you give every day to help with the itching too.
 So dogs that are just kind of allergic to everything, you do have to usually have them on something longterm like that.

-Can Dogs Or Dogs Give Humans Fleas?
+Can Dogs Give Humans Fleas?

 Flea allergy is not zoonotic, but humans can get bit by fleas, also.
 And it can transfer to other animals in your house.
 All of that type of thing.
 So definitely had a flea or two jump on me at work.
 It happens.